Interpretable Visualizations of Data Spaces for Classification Problems

 \section{Conclusions}

 In this work, we demonstrated that hybrid supervised-unsupervised mapping techniques, namely principal covariates classification, can be transformative tools for visualizing data spaces through the lens of classification problems.
+The corresponding open-source code is available at \url{https://github.com/cersonsky-lab/PCovC}.
 We observed that, compared to PCA and LDA, combining classification performance and information preservation in a single mapping strategy can unveil decision boundaries while still preserving similarity between data points, and can even lead to improvements in classification performance.
 In computational chemical analysis, these aspects can lead to furthering our ability to identify and interpret structure-property relationships.